pulabhagi/Calculator/README.md

 # Calculator
-A Simple Calculator Application written with C# .Net MVC
+A Simple Calculator Application is written with C# .Net MVC UI was developed by .Net MVC with javascript

 ### Steps to run the project
 1. Open root solution file in visual studio